MPS rings in new school year

 To help ensure a successful start to the educational careers of Milwaukee Public Schools’ youngest students, all 3-, 4- and 5-year-old students attending traditional calendar schools will begin the year on a "staggered start."
 Read more about staggered start.

 If you are still looking for a school for the fall, you can begin the enrollment process at http://mpsmke.com/EnrollMPS.
+You can also stop by MPS' Central Services building Friday, August 29 or visit any MPS school on Tuesday, September 2 to enroll.
 Enrollment for the fall is open on a first-come, first-served basis.